The body snatchers

 The primary problems with this argument is based on what we discussed in Part I , in that not only was Jesus publicly dishonored in a degrading execution -- something that was certainly unexpected of the Messiah prior to his execution, in addition to the fact he had no clear political objectives or aspirations he expressed for Israel when he was alive -- something that was in fact expected of Messiah, but nothing had changed for the Judeo-Christians between this time and after.
 Judeo-Christians still observed the Judaic practice as before (see Acts 15:1-35, 16:1-3, 21:20; Galatians 2:1-4; 2:11-16; Philippians 1:1-3; James 2:8-11), Israel wasn't delivered from the Romans, the Davidic throne was not established, and Jesus was not ruling from Israel as their king; just some of the criteria they fervently believed validated any claimant to the Jewish Messiah that went unfulfilled.

 Therefore, we are not only left completely bereft of any theological, ideological, or political reason for early Jews to have perpetuated Jesus' messianic legacy in any sort of honorable way within this culture, but left to imagine some rather impious men doing some rather impious things apparently for some mysterious motive that was in direct violation of Jewish law and community protocol about burials (discussed in detail here: The Theories; Theory #1).
-This might work well for an active imagination, but falls miserably short within any sort of historical context that can support a justification for a motive that is clear to us.
+Such a theory might work well for an active imagination, but falls miserably short within any sort of historical context that justifies a motive that is clear to us.

 As was discussed in Part II (here: Legend of the Empty Tomb, ), a burial specifically in a family tomb was the only honorable way of burial in this culture, thus supposing that the disciples disposed his body without knowledge of the family or even the community and its whereabouts would have only disgraced him even more.
 Here we have a movement based on a disgraced Messiah who had died one of the worst and most humiliating executions one could die, miserably failed to fulfill the political tenets they were expecting of the Messiah prior, his corpse treated in an unorthodox and humiliating fashion, with nothing in the way of prestige or wealth gained by its adherents for this action, yet who were still motivated to continue his legacy regardless of an impious act of stealing and hiding the body and lying about it afterward.